Zhen-Su/Maze-Hunt/README.md

   * 3.0.3 real player can flight with each other, add mode2 in multi, will add mode2 in single.
   * 3.0.4 human player can attack AI in multiplayer

+* Version 4.0: AI can completely work in multi, fix timer, add new feature : if a player exit game, then will show this info on the other player's screen